Effect-TS/effect/docs/modules/index.ts.md

 ## From "effect/Ref"

-Re-exports all named exports from the "effect/Ref" module as "Ref".
+Re-exports all named exports from the "effect/Ref" module as `Ref`.

 **Signature**